Hi, I’m Chris Walton, author of this guide and CEO of Eton Venture Services.

 The IRS allows you to give each recipient a specific amount of assets or property every year without triggering a gift tax.

-For 2025, the annual gift tax exclusion is $19,000 per person, meaning you can give up to $19,000 worth of shares to as many individuals as you like, tax-free.
+For 2026, the annual gift tax exclusion remains $19,000 per recipient.
+This means you can give up to $19,000 worth of shares or other assets to each individual during the year without triggering gift tax or reducing your lifetime exemption.

 For example:

-This strategy not only helps minimize capital gains tax but also enables you to pass wealth to your family in a structured and tax-friendly way.
+This strategy helps minimize capital gains tax while enabling you to pass wealth to your family in a structured and tax-friendly way.

 With extensive experience in diverse scenarios, our team at Eton provides estate and gift tax valuations that follow IRS rules and support your family’s generational wealth strategies.

-At Eton, our tailored valuation and advisory services are designed to help you structure your sale, minimize tax liabilities, and ensure full compliance with financial and tax regulations.
+At Eton, our tailored valuation and transaction advisory services are designed to help business owners exit while maximizing value creation.

-Because we understand how important it is to keep more of your hard-earned money, we’re here to provide the expertise and support you need to navigate complex tax challenges and maximize the value of your business sale.
+We understand how important it is to keep more of your hard-earned money, we’re here to provide the expertise and support you need to navigate complex tax challenges.

 No, only capital assets are subject to capital gains tax.
-These assets are typically held for investment purposes and are not used in the regular operations of a business.
-Examples include stocks, bonds, and goodwill.
+These typically include property held for investment or long-term business use, such as real estate, equipment, or goodwill.

-On the other hand, assets used in the course of business operations (also known as ordinary income assets), such as inventory or accounts receivable, are taxed at ordinary income tax rates, not capital gains rates.
+Assets held primarily for sale to customers in the ordinary course of business, such as inventory or accounts receivable, are treated as ordinary income assets instead.
+When sold, they’re taxed at ordinary income tax rates, not capital gains rates.

-Yes, you can combine multiple strategies to reduce capital gains tax.
+Yes, you can combine multiple strategies to reduce or defer capital gains tax on a business sale.

 For example, you might use tax-loss harvesting to offset gains while structuring part of the sale as an installment sale to spread out the tax burden.